McAllen, TX Cost of Living Guide: Housing and Economic Analysis

 Frequently Asked Questions

-Yes, with a median home value of $173,800, McAllen is considered highly affordable compared to many other mid-sized cities in Texas and across the United States.
+Yes, with a median home value of $173,800, McAllen offers significantly better affordability for homebuyers compared to many larger urban centers in Texas.